pzompa/Rock-Paper-Scissor-Game/README.md

 * Git
   * Used to commit and push code to GitHub in the gitpod terminal

-* Am I Responsive
+* Techsini
-  * [Am I Responsive](https://ui.dev/amiresponsive) was used to create mockup of the website on different screen sizes.
+  * [Techsini](https://techsini.com/multi-mockup/index.php) was used to create mockup of the website on different screen sizes.

 * Font Awesome
   * [Fontawesome](https://fontawesome.com/) was used for the social media links in the footer section of all the screens and pages.